 Note: Live DVD installation images of BackTrack 5 R2 GNOME and KDE are available for download, which means you do not have to install them to a hard drive.

 If you are new to disk partitioning in Linux, it is highly recommended that you read guide to disks and disk partitions in Linux.
 If you have not done so already, download the GNOME edition of BackTrack 5 R2 from here.
-Burn it to a DVD and boot your computer from it.
+Burn it to a DVD

 The boot menu is shown below.
 Selecting the default or first option should cause the system to boot into a Live environment.